azadguzel/Coffee-app/README.md

-# basketball-counter
+# coffee-app
-With this app, you can keep track of two rival teams' scores on a basketball game.
+Exercise app, simply allows you to order coffee.
 //